 We checked to see if any information concerning the care and welfare of people supported by the service had been received.
-We also sought feedback from professionals who work with the service and Healthwatch Lancashire.
+We also sought feedback from professionals who worked with the service and Healthwatch Lancashire.
 Healthwatch Lancashire is an independent consumer champion that gathers and represents the views of the public about health and social care services in England.
 This helped us to gain a balanced overview of what people experienced using the service.

-As part of the inspection we used information the provider sent us in the Provider Information Returns.
-This is information we require providers to send us at least once annually to give some key information about the service, what the service does well and improvements they plan to make.
+The provider was not asked to complete a provider information return prior to this inspection.
+This is information we require providers to send us to give some key information about the service, what the service does well and improvements they plan to make.
+We took this into account when we inspected the service and made the judgements in this report.